domsch1988/polonium/readme.md

 ## features
 * Works in Wayland Plasma 5.27 and up
-* Actual tiling backend using binary trees and decent enough code where you can mod in your own
+* Actual tiling backend using binary trees and decent enough code where you can mod in your ownjj
 * Edit tile sizes with the integrated KWin GUI
 * Move and tile windows with your mouse and keyboard
 * Set layouts independently of desktop